The age of Big Data is here—and there’s nothing but big potential ahead.

 Graduates of the program can take up positions such as research scientists, quality assurance analysts, statistical programmers, data analysts, and statistical researchers.
 The school also offers related online graduate certificates for 10-11 credits in applications of regression models and data analysis.

-Penn State’s Eberly College of Science and Penn State World Campus have combined efforts to offer a 30-credit master of applied statistics program in an online or on-campus format.
-Students learn a variety of traditional and newer digital concepts and can advance their careers in almost every field, including science, education, technology, government, business, or health care.
+Penn State’s Eberly College of Science and Penn State World Campus have combined efforts to offer a 30-credit master of applied statistics program online or on-campus.
+Students learn various traditional and newer digital concepts and can advance their careers in almost every field, including science, education, technology, government, business, or health care.

 Completing the program also can provide adequate information to test for the SAS Base Programming Certification Exam or seek PStat accreditation from the American Statistical Association.
-Some of the courses in the curriculum include an introduction to probability theory, introduction to mathematical statistics, regression methods, analysis of variance and design of experiments, applied nonparametric statistics, statistical analysis system programming, design of experiments, and analysis of discrete data.
+Some of the courses in the curriculum include an introduction to probability theory; an introduction to mathematical statistics; regression methods; analysis of variance and design of experiments; applied nonparametric statistics; statistical analysis system programming; design of experiments; and analysis of discrete data.

-For admission to the program, applicants must have a baccalaureate degree from a regionally accredited U.S. institution or its equivalent, Official transcripts, A minimum undergraduate grade point average of 3.0, GRE scores (waiver available), three references, and TOEFL or IELTS scores for international students.
+For admission to the program, applicants must have a baccalaureate degree from a regionally accredited U.S. institution or its equivalent, official transcripts, a minimum undergraduate grade point average of 3.0, three references, and TOEFL or IELTS scores for international students.

 Students can also earn a 12-credit graduate certificate in applied statistics.

-Being self-taught shows that a person has not only a strong interest in statistics but also the motivation to buckle down and learn at one’s own pace outside of the structure of a traditional classroom.
+Being self-taught shows that a person has a strong interest in statistics and the motivation to buckle down and learn at one’s own pace outside of the structure of a traditional classroom.

 The following are some programs that provide more self-directed training in statistics for a low cost:

 The online education program offers more than a dozen modules in the fields of data analysis and statistics.
-These are taught by instructors at universities and colleges around the world and divided into four or five lessons that can be taken over several weeks or months.
+These are taught by instructors at universities and colleges worldwide and are divided into four or five lessons that can be taken over several weeks or months.
 Those interested in data/statistics can hone their skills in everything from better understanding baseball scoring to modern data mining.
-There are strategies on better modeling and predictive sciences, plus ways to work better with different disciplines, including law.
+There are strategies for better modeling and predictive sciences, plus ways to work better with different disciplines, including law.

-This online educational portal provides a variety of data science-related courses, including basic statistics, which is a requirement if you want to take inferential statistics or related methodology courses.
+This online educational portal provides a variety of data science-related courses, including basic statistics, which is required if you want to take inferential statistics or related methodology courses.
 The eight-week basic statistics program covers different ways to measure data, build mathematical relationships, and focus on probability.
-There are also more than a dozen other related applied statistics courses such as qualitative and quantitative methods, statistical reasoning for public health, and clinical research.
+There are also more than a dozen other related applied statistics courses, such as qualitative and quantitative methods, statistical reasoning for public health, and clinical research.

 As a final note, additional free (or reduced cost) training in statistics can be found through: